-There are plenty of schemes and initiatives now running that encourage landowners and communities within Devon to plant native broadleaved trees in the forthcoming planting season.
+There are currently plenty of schemes and initiatives encouraging landowners and communities within Devon to plant native broadleaved trees.
 Doing so will help replace the vast number of ash trees that are now dying through ash dieback, as well as supporting wildlife, enhancing our landscapes for people to enjoy, and helping to reduce greenhouse gases that contribute to climate change.
 This year DCC will be offering free tree packs for the fifth year running.

-Devon County Council Jubilee Tree Packs for landowners
+Devon County Council Free Tree Packs for landowners

 Each free tree pack will contain 45 trees comprising three types of native broadleaved tree commonly found throughout Devon.